mikkoylen/domain-driven-ai/posts/ai-should-not-become-the-source-of-truth.md

 # AI Should Not Become the Source of Truth

-I keep running into the same uncomfortable moment when using AI in software work.
+Most discussion about AI-generated documentation focuses on accuracy.
+Can the model find the right information?
+Does it hallucinate?
+Can its answer be verified?

+Those concerns matter, but I have become more worried about a quieter failure.

-You ask it to explain part of a system, and the answer is useful.
-It connects code, documentation, tests, and names that were spread across different places.
-It gives you something clearer than what you started with.
+I have repeatedly asked AI to explain part of a software system by reading its code, documentation and tests.
+The result is often useful.
+It connects details that were spread across several places and produces a clearer explanation than any single source provided.

-For a while, that feels like progress.
+At first, that feels like progress.

-Then you notice the problem.
-The explanation is easier to read than the sources it came from.
-It is more coherent than the system itself.
-And because it is coherent, it starts to feel authoritative.
+The discomfort comes later, when the explanation starts to feel more authoritative than the material behind it.
+It is coherent, easy to reuse and written with none of the uncertainty present in the system itself.

-That is the risk I think we need to take seriously.
-AI can make uncertain knowledge look settled.
+AI can make unsettled knowledge look settled.

-## When explanations become too convenient
+## A coherent answer can acquire authority

-Most teams already have gaps in their knowledge.
-Some rules live in code.
-Some are written down.
-Some are remembered by people.
-Some are only visible through behaviour.
+Most teams already have gaps in their shared knowledge.

+Some rules are written down.
+Others are enforced in code or captured indirectly in tests.
+A few are remembered by people who have worked with the system long enough to know its history.
+Some are visible only through the way the system behaves.

-AI is good at smoothing that into a readable answer.
+AI is good at smoothing these fragments into a readable answer.
+That is part of what makes it useful.

-Suppose it explains that an order can be cancelled before payment is captured.
-That may be correct.
-It may also be a conclusion drawn from the current implementation, rather than a rule the business has named and agreed on.
-The difference matters, but it is easy to miss when the answer sounds confident.
+Suppose an explanation says that an order can be cancelled until payment has been captured.
+The current implementation may support that claim.
+There may also be tests that expect the same behaviour.

+Still, neither tells me whether this is an agreed business rule or simply how the implementation happens to work today.

-This is how generated text quietly gains authority.
-Someone uses the explanation in a discussion.
-Later it appears in a document.
-Then it becomes part of the material for another piece of work.
-Nobody decided that AI should define the rule.
-The generated explanation just became the easiest thing to reuse.
+That uncertainty is easy to lose once the explanation has been written cleanly.
+Someone reuses it in a design discussion.
+Later, it appears in documentation.
+The next person treats that document as input for another piece of work.

+Nobody explicitly decided that AI should define the cancellation rule.
+Its explanation became authoritative because it was the easiest version to understand and reuse.
-That is a weak foundation for design.

-The important question is not only whether the answer sounds right.
-It is whether we know where the authority came from.

-## Authority belongs somewhere
+The individual steps are reasonable.
+The authority emerges through accumulation.

+## Meaning still needs an owner

-This is where Domain-Driven Design matters, but in a very practical way.
+This is where I find Domain-Driven Design useful in a very practical way.

-A bounded context is a place where certain words and rules are allowed to mean something specific.
-If a context owns ordering, then the ordering context owns what cancellation means in that model.
-Other contexts may react to published facts, call an API, or keep a local projection, but they do not get to redefine the rule from the outside.
+A bounded context gives particular words and rules a place where their meaning is owned.
+If the ordering context owns order cancellation, then the team responsible for that context must be able to say what cancellation means in its model.

+Other contexts may call its API, react to published events or maintain local projections.
+They can depend on what the ordering context publishes, but they should not redefine the rule from the outside.

-AI should be treated the same way.
+I think AI needs to work within the same boundary.

-It can help interpret the ordering context.
-It can point to where a rule seems to be implemented.
-It can draft a clearer explanation than the current documentation.
-But it should not become the thing that decides what cancellation means.
+It can interpret the ordering context.
+It can locate code that appears to enforce a rule and tests that demonstrate the current behaviour.
+It can also draft a clearer explanation than the team has written so far.

-That authority has to stay with the owning context and the artifacts the team maintains deliberately.
-Otherwise the model starts moving into generated prose.
-The system may look documented, but the documentation is no longer anchored strongly enough to ownership.
+What it cannot do is turn that interpretation into an owned domain rule by itself.

+If generated prose is allowed to carry that authority, the model starts drifting away from the context that is responsible for it.
+The system may appear better documented while its meaning becomes less clearly owned.

-## Inference should be visible
+## Generated documentation should expose its gaps

-I do not think the answer is to make AI cautious to the point of being useless.
-Inference is valuable.
-A lot of the benefit comes from asking AI to connect things that are not already neatly connected.
+I do not want AI to avoid inference.
+Much of its value comes from connecting information that was never organised for a single reader.

 The problem is hidden inference.

-When AI makes a statement about the domain, especially one that could affect design, it should show the status of that statement.
-Did it find the rule in an owned artifact, or did it infer it from surrounding evidence?
-If no clear source exists, it should say that.

-That small distinction changes the output.

-Instead of only saying how the system works, the answer can say that the behaviour appears to exist, but the source of the rule is unclear.
-That is not a worse answer.
-It is a more honest one.
-It gives the team something useful to act on.

-Sometimes the best result of an AI session is not a better summary.
-It is the discovery that the system depends on knowledge nobody has properly owned.

-## Make the gaps part of the document

-This also changes how I ask AI to generate documentation.

-I try not to ask only for a clean explanation.
-A clean explanation is often exactly what hides the problem.
-I want the output to show where the explanation came from, and where the source material is weak.

-The instructions can be simple:
+When AI makes a statement about the domain, I want the answer to show what supports it.
+A rule found in an owned contract has a different status from behaviour inferred from code.
+A conclusion drawn from a test is different again from something the model could not verify at all.

+The cancellation example could then be described more honestly:

+> Cancellation before payment capture appears to be supported by the current implementation and tests.
+No owned business rule confirming this constraint was found.

+That answer is less polished, but more useful.
+It explains the observed behaviour without silently promoting it into a domain decision.

+I have started asking for this explicitly when generating documentation:

 > Require evidence for important claims.
 Mark unknowns as TBD instead of filling the gap.
 Highlight places where a decision or more clarity is needed.
-Ask if the source material is not enough.
+Ask when the source material is not sufficient.

-Those rules change the purpose of the generated document.
-It is no longer just a summary of what the system seems to do.
-It also becomes a map of what the system has failed to make clear.

-That is useful for the person reading it.
-While reviewing the generated documentation, they learn more about the system, but they also see where their understanding rests on weak evidence.
-The missing pieces become visible enough to discuss and fix.

-I think this is one of the better uses of AI in documentation work.
-It can help produce the explanation, but it can also help expose the gaps behind the explanation.

-A good generated document should contain both parts: what appears to be known, and what still needs to be clarified.

-Without the missing pieces, the document may look better, but the system has not actually become better understood.
+This makes the document look less finished.
+It may contain unresolved questions, missing decisions and awkward contradictions.

+That is a fair cost.
+Those gaps were already part of the system.
+The generated document has only made them visible.

+Sometimes that is the most valuable result of the work.
+Instead of producing a smoother summary, AI reveals that an important rule has no clear owner or authoritative source.

-## Generated material needs somewhere to land
+## Drafts need somewhere to land

-There is still a line we need to hold.

 Generated material should remain provisional until it moves into an owned place.

-An AI-generated explanation can become documentation, but only after someone decides that it is documentation.
-A generated schema can become a contract, but only after the owning context publishes it as one.
-An architecture note can become a decision record, but not while it is still just text from a chat session.
+An AI-generated explanation can become documentation after someone responsible for the context reviews and publishes it.
+Until then, it is a draft based on the evidence that happened to be available.

-That may sound obvious, but in practice this boundary is easy to blur.
-AI makes draft artifacts cheap, and cheap artifacts spread.
-The more useful they are, the more likely they are to be reused before their status is clear.

-This is not a reason to avoid generating them.
-It is a reason to be stricter about what they are allowed to become.
+The same applies to generated schemas.
+A schema becomes a contract when the owning context accepts it, publishes it and takes responsibility for changing it.
+Text produced in a chat session has none of those properties on its own.

+This boundary is easy to blur because AI makes plausible artefacts cheap.
+A useful draft can spread through tickets, chat messages and design documents before anyone has decided what status it should have.

+Avoiding generated artefacts would throw away much of the benefit.
+I would rather make their transition into owned material explicit.

-A draft can be loose.
-A source of truth cannot.
+A draft can tolerate uncertainty.
+A source of truth has to make that uncertainty visible or resolve it.

-## The source of truth should be less impressive
+## The source of truth may be less readable

-There is something unglamorous about a good source of truth.
-It is often not the nicest explanation.
-It may be a contract, a test, a policy, a decision record, or the part of the code that enforces an invariant.
+There is something unglamorous about most authoritative sources.

+The rule may live in a contract, a policy, a decision record or the code that enforces an invariant.
+None of these is guaranteed to provide the clearest explanation for a person encountering the system for the first time.

-AI can make those things easier to work with.
-It can summarize them, compare them, and expose contradictions between them.
-That is useful work.
+AI can make these artefacts easier to work with.
+It can summarise them, compare versions and expose contradictions between them.

-But when the generated explanation disagrees with the owned source, the owned source wins.
-And when there is no owned source, AI should not fill the gap so smoothly that nobody notices.
+The phrase “source of truth” can still make the situation sound cleaner than it is.
+An owned document can be outdated.
+A test may preserve an obsolete assumption.
+Code may behave differently from the published contract.

+Ownership does not remove those conflicts.
+It tells us where the conflict must be resolved.

+When sources disagree, AI can show the disagreement and gather the available evidence.
+It should not settle the domain meaning by choosing whichever interpretation forms the most coherent story.
+That decision belongs to the people responsible for the context.
-The gap is the information.

-It tells us that the knowledge has not yet been placed where it belongs.
+The gap remains useful information.
+It shows where the system’s knowledge has not yet been made dependable.

-## Keeping authority visible
+## Authority must remain visible

-For AI-assisted development, I think this is the rule worth holding onto:
+The rule I want to preserve is simple:

 A generated explanation may start the conversation.
-The source of truth must finish it.
+An owned source must finish it.

-That does not mean every team needs more ceremony.
-Most teams have enough of that already.
-The point is smaller and more concrete: when AI says something important about the domain, we should know whether it is repeating an owned source, interpreting weak evidence, or guessing.
+This does not require a new approval process for every paragraph produced with AI.
+It requires enough discipline to distinguish between what the model found, what it inferred and what the owning context has accepted.

-AI can be useful in all of those cases.
-The important thing is that the status stays visible.
+AI remains useful in each case.
+The status of the output is what matters.

-Bounded contexts must still own the meaning.
+Bounded contexts must still own their meaning.

-## Next

-This leads to the next practical issue.

-If bounded contexts own meaning, they need a way to publish some of that meaning to the outside world.
-Not everything.
-Not the whole internal model.
-Only the parts other contexts are allowed to depend on.
+That leaves a practical problem for the next part of this series.
+A context cannot keep all of that meaning to itself.
+Other parts of the system need stable facts and rules they are allowed to depend on, without gaining access to the whole internal model.

+Some of that meaning has to be published.

-That is where contracts become more than technical schemas.
+That is where contracts begin to carry more than structure.

-They become published language.